Unreserved Tent Camping is Included with all Tickets

 - Car Camping If you prefer to park your car at your campsite or use your car as your sleeping unit, simply purchase a Car Camping pass and you will receive a tag for your vehicle to be parked at your site.
+If your vehicle is over 20′ you will need an RV site rather than a car camping pass.
 A General Admission Ticket MUST be purchased separately.

 - Unreserved Tent Camping Tent camping is included with your admission ticket, your car can be parked in the lot adjacent to Whispering Pines.
 (Sites are first come first serve basis)

 - Unreserved Family Tent Camping This area is considered quiet camping and the curfew will be enforced.
 Tent camping is included with your admission ticket, your car can be parked in the lot adjacent to Whispering Pines.
 (Sites are first come first served)

 Whispering Pines Campground is has a beautiful 75-acre landscape.
 It offers many great features and amenities:

 - The campground is heavily wooded and most sites offer plenty of shade.

 - Amenities include a permanent shower building, a camping store, and you won’t have to walk far for all of the festival action.

 Individuals that will be camping in an RV and have a Reserved Site in Electrical, Family Reserved, or Reserved Pines/Fields will have to opportunity to move in to their site a day early on Wednesday June 13th.
 To Signup –> Click Here

 The campground opens on Thursday, June 14th at 7:00 a.m.